-Membership: As of March 2013, there are 71 Parties to the various Acts of the Convention: 22 countries -mostly from the South- are members of UPOV78; 44 countries and the European Union are UPOV91 members.
+As of July 2020, there are 76 Parties to the various Acts of the Convention: 17 countries -mostly from the South- are members of UPOV78; 57 countries, the European Union and the African Intellectual Property Organization (OAPI) are UPOV91 members (current list of UPOV member States).
 While the 1978 Act allowed new members to the former Acts, the 1991 Act bans access to former Acts from 1996 onwards.
 Parties may withdraw from UPOV membership at any time: The denunciation takes effect at the end of the calendar year following the year in which the notification was received by the Secretary-General (Art.
 39 of UPOV Convention 1991 Act).

 The initiative to establish IP rights for plant varieties developed in the 1950s when plant breeding became an economically promising endeavour and began to attract the interest of private companies.
 Therefore, UPOV serves primarily the needs of Northern breeding companies.
 In developing countries, the Green Revolution of the 1970s was public sector-led and did hardly involve intellectual property.
 The drive for intellectual property protection for plant varieties in developing countries was generated by the privatisation of public breeding organisations, often pushed by the World Bank's structural adjustment policies of the 1980s, and by WTO trade liberalisation requirements during the 1990s.